Pope10830/Pope10830.github.io/flowbird.md

 Since then I have been promoted to lead a bigger team of around 12 engineers (some of which based in other countries) creating ticketing applications for multiple devices across a number of customers.
 We have successfully delivered software releases containing both new features and fixing issues found during testing.
 I have run retrospectives to get input from the team on areas that could be improved, and followed up to make sure these are actioned.
-I have worked on projects where there have been complex branching strategies that needed to be managed due to parallel delivery streams that needed to be released at different times.
+I have worked on projects where there have been complex branching strategies due to parallel delivery streams that needed to be released at different times.
 I have been heavily involved in triage, refinement and estimation to ensure the backlog is in a fit state for development, effectively acting as both Scrum Master and Product Owner at the same time.
 Recently I have taken on line management responsibilities and have been managing 3 junior team members, focusing on resolving any issues they raise and ensuring career development plans are in place.